qdrant/landing_page/qdrant-landing/content/articles/neural-search-tutorial.md

 ## What tasks is neural search good for?

 Neural search has the greatest advantage in areas where the query cannot be formulated precisely.
-Querying a table in a SQL database is not the best place for neural search.
+Querying a table in an SQL database is not the best place for neural search.

 On the contrary, if the query itself is fuzzy, or it cannot be formulated as a set of conditions - neural search can help you.
 If the search query is a picture, sound file or long text, neural network search is almost the only option.